tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-Multiple values in the dwc:stateProvince field (whether to signify on a border or in a list of possibilities) will fail this test.
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
+Multiple values in the dwc:stateProvince field (whether to signify on a border or in a list of possibilities) will fail this Test.
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************